SlideRuleEarth/sliderule/plugins/icesat2/icesat2.md

 ## I. Building

-This plugin requires the `h5` and `pistache` packages to be enabled.
+This plugin requires the `aws`, `h5` and `pistache` packages to be enabled.

+Also, make sure the /usr/local/etc/sliderule.plugin.conf file includes an entry for `icesat2`.

 ## II.
 Setting Up Python Environment